Tuesday 8 January 2008

 One evening, there’s a galabiyah-party on board.
 For me, a black galabiyah-ish top suffices as fancy dress.
 The girls are dressed up in silken skirts with all sorts of jingly bits.
 Alex even sports a black close skull cap with even more jingle-jangle.

-Meanwhile, the Nile flows by in the ancient landscape.
+Meanwhile, the Nile flows past, through the ancient landscape.
 As she has done for thousands of years.